hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 * The ```callingContractInfo``` object will be available to the other smart contract action, containing data on your calling smart contract.
 * You will need to explicitly pass the ```isSignedWithActiveKey``` parameter to the other smart contract.
 * Be aware of performance considerations; calling another smart contract action is a relatively expensive operation, especially if you need to do it in a loop.

+## Keep file size small

+Smart contracts are deployed by minifying the code and encoding it into a specially formatted Hive post.
+The node software detects these posts and deploys the contract contained therein.
+Consequently, the maximum size of a smart contract is limited to the maximum post size allowed in a single Hive block, which is around 64 KB.
+At the time of writing, the nft & tokens contracts are some of the largest smart contracts we have, and they are pushing at the upper bounds of that size limit.
+You should aim to keep your own contracts shorter.

+One strategy for dealing with this size limit is to break large contracts up into 2 or more smaller contracts.
+A great example of this is the botcontroller / marketmaker contracts, which together form Hive Engine's Automated Marker Maker Bot.
+The botcontroller stores user configuration and provides a way to manage it, while the actual order placing logic is separated out into the marketmaker contract.
+If you find your contracts are growing too big, consider taking a similar modular approach, splitting the contract into pieces that interact with each other.